 In a nutshell: Over 12 is when most people said they’d let their child get their ears pierced (we polled 1,427 parents).

-But here, we’re thinking a bit beyond the baby stage – about deciding when to let your children get their ears pierced if they weren’t done as a baby.
+Here at MadeForMums we know that the topic of children and ear piercings is one seriously HOT potato.
+Here, we’re thinking a bit beyond the baby stage – about deciding when to let your children get their ears pierced if they weren’t done as a baby.

 We shared a story a few years ago based on a survey which suggested the average age kids get their ears pierced in the UK is 7.